Huulamnguyen/inventory-pos-rails-react/README.md

 ![Inventory-pos](client/src/images/inventory-pos-final-project.png)

-This project is about a React frontend and Rails backend Application which is deployed on Heroku.
+- This project is building an inventory system that integrated POS features that allows users to manage inventory and sales in one place.
-The idea of building an inventory system that integrated POS features that allows users to manage inventory and sales in one place.
+- The project is built by React for frontend, Rails for backend Application, and deployed on Heroku.
-The idea is inspired by [VENDHQ.com](https://www.vendhq.com/), which is a cloud-based application.
+- The idea is inspired by [VENDHQ.com](https://www.vendhq.com/), which is a cloud-based application.

 ## Tech-Stack